ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 ----------------------

-On receiving the `peerswap_accept`, the ultimate offerrer of the peerswap constructs the in-sidepool HTLC address as per [SIDEPOOL-06 HTLC Taproot Public Key][].
+On receiving the `peerswap_accept`, the ultimate offerrer of the peerswap constructs the in-sidepool HTLC address from the public keys and the HTLC details, as per
+[SIDEPOOL-06 HTLC Taproot Public Key][].

 The ultimate offerrer then includes the address, as well as the